Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Beverages

-Consider bringing your own bottled water if you think you’ll drink a lot of it on shore excursions, Castaway Cay, etc. Bottled water on the ship is expensive.
+Consider bringing your own bottled water if you think you’ll drink a lot of it on shore excursions, Castaway Cay, etc. Bottled water on the ship or Castaway Cay is expensive.
 Consider packing a small carry-on suitcase with just bottled water.
 Then on the way home you’ll have room for all those things you didn’t plan to buy.
+(If you are staying on concierge level on the Dream or Fantasy, bottled water is provided in the lounge without cost.)

-Disney does not allow beverages such as bottled water or alcoholic beverages in checked bags, because checked baggage is stacked up and handled roughly during the loading process, which could cause liquids to break and/or leak onto other people’s luggage.
+Disney, like all other cruise lines, does not allow any beverages in checked bags, because checked baggage is stacked up and handled roughly during the loading process, which could cause containers of liquids to break and/or leak onto other people’s luggage.
 They do screen for those items.
 If they find disallowed items, the items will be confiscated and given back at the end of the cruise.

 Disembarkation Day